How to Plan a Dreamy Honeymoon in Paris: Romantic Things to Do + Tips

 Follow basic courtesies in a boutique.

-Formal manners in Paris continue into boutiques–in small shops, it’s customary to greet the shopkeeper when you arrive and leave (“Bonjour” / “Merci, au revoir”), and to request to touch or try on any items instead of simply reaching for them.
+In small shops, it’s customary to greet the shopkeeper when you arrive and leave (“Bonjour” / “Merci, au revoir”), and to request to touch or try on any items instead of simply reaching for them.

 READ NEXT

-Personally, I’d recommend purchasing tickets ahead of time for Sainte-Chapelle (my personal favorite church in Paris) and the Palais Garnier as well–as of the time of writing, there’s no extra charge, and it makes things that much simpler when you arrive.
+Personally, I’d recommend purchasing tickets ahead of time for Sainte-Chapelle (my personal favorite church in Paris) and the Palais Garnier as well.
+As of the time of writing, there’s no extra charge, and it makes things that much simpler when you arrive.

 Paris Honeymoon: View of Paris